220 Area Code Scam Calls - 13,824 FTC Complaints from Southeast Ohio

 Not all 220 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 83%, meaning 8 out of 10 calls are robots.
-Computer & technical support follows at 78.1%.
+Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 83.1%, meaning 8 out of 10 calls are robots.
+Warranties & protection plans follows at 77.8%.
 If your phone rings from a 220 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Calls pretending to be government, businesses, or family and friends